Frequently Asked Questions

 HOW OFTEN DO I NEED TO BE TREATED?
 Since every health concern is as different as every person, and because every person responds at different rates, there is no cookie-cutter answer.
 Typically, more acute conditions respond faster than chronic ones.
 We will come up with an individualized treatment plan together that will be used as a road map for your path towards health.

 DO YOU BILL INSURANCE?
 DO YOU ACCEPT HSA CARDS?
 Patients file directly with their insurance companies.
 We can provide an itemized receipt for your visit and the necessary filing form with your diagnostic codes and our treatment code (SuperBill).
-Depending on your insurance, some companies cover both the acupuncture treatment and supplements.
+Depending on your insurance, some companies cover both acupuncture treatment and supplements.
 We advise patients to check with their insurance company.

 We DO accept HSA’s (Health Savings Account) at Five Shen.
 Many patients use Health Savings Accounts (HSA) cards or Flexible Spending Accounts (FSA) to pay for their treatments.

 What does FSW believe that Chinese Medicine can treat?
-It is important us at FSW to be very clear that while we believe strongly in the body's ability to heal and the power of Chinese Medicine, it should not be mistaken that we recognize the importance of and the role of a patients primary care and the western medicine model.
+It is important for us at FSW to be very clear that while we believe strongly in the body's ability to heal and the power of Chinese Medicine, it should not be mistaken that we recognize the importance of and the role of a patient's primary care and the western medicine model.
 We strive to provide care and support and are always willing and happy to communicate with other healthcare professionals, directly or indirectly, when the expertise of such professionals fits more properly the needs of a particular patient.

 FSW will therefore not discourage essential medical treatment for conditions where western medical supervision or advice should be sought.
-We will always advise patients, in the case of serious illnesses or uncertain diagnosis, to seek advice and treatment from their GP/consultant.
+We will always advise patients, in the case of serious illnesses or uncertain diagnoses, to seek advice and treatment from their GP/consultant.
 FSW will also, with the patient's consent, liaise with that patient's other health professionals, where appropriate, when offering complementary treatment.

 We believe that Chinese herbal medicine has a role to play in the treatment of the following conditions and possibly more that may not be listed: